DavidM-D/site/entries/Shaking-up-the-IDE.md

         liftIO $ typecheckModule pm tms
 ```

 Type checking is much slower than parsing to we attach a lower priority to this rule to keep the IDE responsive.
-There's a little hand waving in these examples, but it shows how you can pull the information you need out of shake and build a dependency pretty easily.
+There's a little hand waving in these examples, but it shows how you can pull the information you need out of shake and build a dependency graph pretty easily.

 Shake takes care of all the heavy lifting such as caching/garbage collection.
 Each rule outputs a tuple of the `RuleResult` and `FileDiagnostics`. `FileDiagnostics` are a [Language Server Protocol (LSP)](https://langserver.org/) data construct, put simply it generates the squiggly lines and messages indicating errors, hints or warnings in your code.
 Shake sends and invalidates these results when appropriate.